 When we were visiting Mount Rushmore in South Dakota, we decided to look for breweries and wineries that we could potentially park at for a “unique experience.”
 We tested out a membership called Harvest Hosts that connects campers with breweries, wineries and farms, and found this great spot to camp and relax after our visit to Mount Rushmore.

 We spent our evening at this great little brewery/winery called Naked Winery and Sick-N-Twisted Brewery.
-We caught up on some work, tasted a couple beers, and really enjoyed our time here.
+We caught up on some work, tasted a couple of beers, and really enjoyed our time here.
 It was a nice way to kick back and relax after our day in South Dakota.

 And nothing beats a beautiful, free campsite